Values Guiding the Reno Jazz Festival

 The Reno Jazz Festival embodies equity in terms of race, gender, socio-economic status and beyond.
 This value informs the selection of guest artists and headliners, Artist Educators, clinic and workshop topics, and scholarships awarded.
 Together, we examine how jazz can support an equitable and just future.

 - Each year we will commission music by an artist from a historically underrepresented community or gender minority, and student groups will be invited to perform this new music during the Festival.
 Those who do, may attend a VIP Meet & Greet with the composer.
-The 2022 Festival composer is award-winning jazz pianist/composer/educator, Annie Booth.
+The 2023 Festival composer is woodwind specialist and jazz ensemble composer, Julian Tanaka.

 - With our Keychange pledge, we will ensure that at least 50% of the artists we hire each year are women and gender minorities and that at least 50% of the artists we present are from historically underrepresented communities in jazz.